Search

 1. Use the backdoor Roth IRA strategy

-Here's how: Open a traditional IRA, make after-tax (nondeductible) contributions, then subsequently convert the account into a Roth IRA.
-You'll pay tax on any investment earnings that build up before the conversion, but once the money is in the Roth account, earnings compound interest-free.2
+backdoor Roth IRA lets you indirectly fund a Roth IRA even if your earnings exceed the income limit.
+Here's how to do it: Let's say you have $7,000 (the 2025 Roth IRA contribution limit) that you want to invest in a Roth IRA.
+You could open a traditional IRA, make after-tax (nondeductible) contributions with your $7,000, then subsequently convert the account into a Roth IRA.
+You'll pay tax on any investment earnings that build up before the conversion, but once the money is in the Roth account, earnings compound tax-free.

 2. Contribute to a traditional IRA

-Your contributions also may be tax-deductible.
+Some or all of your $7,000 contribution also may be tax-deductible.
 Yet, this is another instance when a high income can pose a barrier.
-Your deduction may be limited if you or your spouse are covered by an employer-sponsored plan and your income exceeds certain levels.3
+Your deduction may be limited if you or your spouse are covered by an employer-sponsored plan and your income exceeds certain levels.2

-Some employers even offer a Roth version of the common retirement plans, like a Roth 401(k), which is like a hybrid of the Roth IRA and its traditional counterparts.
-The tax advantage will work the same as Roth IRAs.
+Most employers offer a Roth version of the common retirement plans, like a Roth 401(k), which has the same tax advantage as Roth IRAs.

-Another option is to put money that you would otherwise contribute to a Roth IRA into a savings account throughout the year.
-Deposits are protected by NCUA and FDIC insurance.
-High yield savings accounts are gaining in popularity and may be an option to consider during high interest rate environments.
+Another popular savings option is to put money that you would otherwise contribute to a Roth IRA into a savings account throughout the year.
+There is no contribution limit and deposits are protected by NCUA or FDIC insurance.
+High-yield savings accounts are gaining popularity and may be an option to consider during high interest rate environments.
+Your money can be placed into a savings account and earn interest right away.

 With this approach, if your income or status changes and you become eligible to fund a Roth IRA, you easily can access the money for that contribution.

-Diversifying your investments among this type of taxable account and tax-advantaged options like IRAs can give you more flexibility and access to your money both before and after retirement.
+Diversifying your investments among these types of taxable accounts and tax-advantaged options like IRAs can give you more flexibility and access to your money both before and after retirement.

-One possible downside about investments held in taxable accounts is that you may owe capital gains tax if their value increases between the time you buy and sell.
+One possible downside with investments held in taxable accounts is you may owe capital gains tax if their value increases between the time you buy and sell.

-1Distributions of earnings are tax free as long as your Roth IRA is at least five years old and one of the following requirements is met: (1) you are at least age 59½; (2) you are disabled; (3) you are purchasing your first home ($10,000 lifetime maximum); or (4) the money is being paid to a beneficiary.
-Nonqualified distributions of earnings prior to age 59½ may incur a 10% premature distribution penalty and are taxable.
+1Distributions of earnings are tax-free as long as your Roth IRA is at least five years old and one of the following requirements is met: (1) you are at least age 59½; (2) you are disabled; (3) you are purchasing your first home ($10,000 lifetime maximum); or (4) the money is being paid to a beneficiary.

 Investing involves risks, including the possible loss of principal.
 The product and summary prospectuses for applicable securities, including mutual funds, ETFs or REITs, will contain more information on investment objectives, risks, charges and expenses.
 An investor should read the prospectus carefully and consider all features of an investment before investing.